 Ethel is a tiny town located in the state of Mississippi.
 With a population of 336 people and just one neighborhood, Ethel is the 245th largest community in Mississippi.

-When you are in Ethel, you'll notice that it is more blue-collar than most other communities in America.
-56.92% of Ethel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ethel is a blue-collar town, with 56.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ethel is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Ethel who work in sales jobs (13.85%), office and administrative support (10.77%), and food service (10.77%).

 One of the benefits of Ethel is that there is very little traffic.
 The average commute to work is 17.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The population of Ethel has a very low overall level of education: only 6.90% of people over 25 hold a 4-year college degree or higher.
+The citizens of Ethel have a very low rate of college education: just 6.90% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Ethel in 2022 was $23,615, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $94,460 for a family of four.
 However, Ethel contains both very wealthy and poor people as well.